-GSP Group was retained by Nigus Fergus Joint Venture to assist with planning approvals for their property known as the North West Fergus Area in the Township of Centre Wellington, subsequent to the work GSP Group undertook in preparing the North West Fergus Secondary Planning Study and Secondary Plan for the property.
-The North West Fergus Secondary Plan process commenced in 2007 to provide the basis for future, more detailed planning work at the development approvals stage.
-The implementing Official Plan Amendment (OPA No. 7) which was approved in April 2015 provides the land use plan and other supporting policies for the long-term development of the North West Fergus area.
+GSP Group was retained by Nigus Fergus Joint Venture to assist with planning approvals for their property known as the North West Fergus Area in the Township of Centre Wellington.
+This property was the subject of the North West Fergus Secondary Plan process that commenced in 2007 to provide the basis for future, more detailed planning work at the development approvals stage.
+Official Plan Amendment No. 7 was approved in April 2015 and provides the land use plan and other supporting policies for the long-term development of the North West Fergus area.